THOMASELOVE/432-classes-2025/class16/README.md

 1. Spring Break is next week, and we will not have class on either 2025-03-09 or 2025-03-11.
 2. Dr. Love will be away and unresponsive to emails and Campuswire from 2025-03-07 through 2025-03-14.
 3. The TAs will not hold office hours from 2025-03-08 through 2025-03-14.
 4. Class 17, on 2025-03-18, and almost all subsequent classes (see the [Calendar](https://thomaselove.github.io/432-2025/calendar.html) for exceptions) will be held in Room E321-323 of the Robbins Building at CWRU.
 For directions to the Robbins Building at CWRU, which is located at 2210 Circle Drive Cleveland OH 44106, and information on parking and on accessing the building, [visit this link](https://case.edu/medicine/cbhi/about-us/directions-and-parking/cwru-school-medicine-health-sciences-campus).
 Again, our classroom is on the third floor of the Robbins building, and is room E321-323.
+I very much look forward to seeing you all in person!

 ## Announcements